chance2021/devopsdaydayup/003-GitlabCICD/README.md

 gitlab-ctl restart
 exit
 ```
-6. In order to make docker login work, you need to add the certificate in docker certs folder
+6. In order to make **docker login** work, you need to add the **certificate** in docker certs folder
 ```
+# Login the host you are going to run the docker commands
 export YOUR_GITLAB_DOMAIN=chance20221020.com
 sudo mkdir -p /etc/docker/certs.d/registry.gitlab.$YOUR_GITLAB_DOMAIN:5005 sudo docker cp $(docker ps -f name=web -q):/etc/gitlab/ssl/registry.gitlab.$YOUR_GITLAB_DOMAIN.crt /etc/docker/certs.d/registry.gitlab.$YOUR_GITLAB_DOMAIN:5005/
 sudo ls /etc/docker/certs.d/registry.gitlab.$YOUR_GITLAB_DOMAIN:5005

-# Test with docker login and you should be able to login now
+# Test docker login and you should be able to login now
 docker login registry.gitlab.$YOUR_GITLAB_DOMAIN:5005
 Username: root
 Password: